Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 The Reactonauts Team’s summary, covering their work on the Highest Good Network was managed by Olimpia Borgohain (Data Analyst and Team Admin) and Akshay Jayaram (Software Engineer).
 The team includes Fatima Villena (Software Engineer)Guna Pranith Reddy Cheelam (Software Developer)Jaydeep Mulani (Software Developer)Kristin Dingchuan Hu (Software Engineer), Peterson Rodrigues dos Santos (Full Stack Developer)Rishwa Patel (Software Developer)Siva Putti (Software Engineer) and Sreeja Nandyala (Software Engineer).
 The Highest Good Network software helps manage and objectively continue to support by focusing on sustainable resource development and access, social architecture, construction, production, and maintenance processes to build sustainable and thriving ecosystems.
 This solution is portable, scalable, and ideal for off-grid or sustainable living communities.

-Peterson improved the loading message on the Permissions Management page by setting the message text color to white in dark mode and black in light mode, and centering the message on the screen.
-Rishwa worked on enhancements to the PR Review Team Analytics Dashboard, integrating dynamic filtering and rendering features into the Skill Cards and Review Summary components.
-This work advances One Community’s goals in sustainable resource development and access.
-Updates included support for contextual filtering based on review types and contributor roles, horizontal bar graph visualizations, and early work on checkbox-based grading inputs aligned with the PR quality assessment workflow.
-Siva worked on fixing the misalignment of the End Date and Status elements on the Profile page and resolved an issue in the “Volunteering Time” tab where Start Date changes were not saving properly.
-Sreeja worked on the cleanup of the Application Page and Function document, reviewed 10 feature-related action items, and reviewed multiple PRs including 1188, 1195, 1285, 3591, 3118, 1213, and 3489.
-She followed up on related analytics PRs and Figma design progress via Slack and updated documentation to distinguish between actionable and non-actionable items.
+Jaydeep focused on the BlueSquare Manual Email Trigger Buttons, implementing permissions, securing backend endpoints, adding a permission-based navigation link under “Other Links,” and ensuring UI alignment and responsiveness.
+He integrated the buttons with backend APIs and conducted end-to-end testing.
+Kristin resolved a PDF generation error from the Total Construction Summary Page by identifying a missing Labor Cost API, creating and testing a new backend route, and displaying mock data in the frontend while resolving the fetch error.
+Peterson improved the Permissions Management page by styling the loading message for better visibility in both dark and light modes and centering it on the screen.
+Rishwa worked on the PR Review Team Analytics Dashboard, adding dynamic filtering and rendering features to the Skill Cards and Review Summary components.
+Her updates included contextual filtering based on review types and contributor roles, horizontal bar graph visualizations, and early work on checkbox-based grading inputs to align with PR quality assessment.
+Siva fixed misalignment of End Date and Status elements on the Profile page and resolved an issue in the “Volunteering Time” tab where Start Date changes weren’t saving.
+Sreeja cleaned up the Application Page and Function document, reviewed 10 feature-related action items, and reviewed several PRs including 1188, 1195, 1285, 3591, 3118, 1213, and 3489.
+She also followed up on related analytics PRs and Figma design progress via Slack, updating documentation to clarify actionable and non-actionable items.
 See below for the work done on sustainable resource development and access.

 Team Reactonauts, Highest Good Network Software, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, Sustainable Resource Development, PeopleReport Page Optimization, Layout Consistency Improvements, Component Rendering Fixes, Git Pre-commit Hook Issues, Development Environment Setup, BlueSquare Manual Email Trigger, Permissions Management Enhancements, PR Review Team Analytics Dashboard, Labor Hours Distribution Pie Chart